Best Known For

 Answer questions and see how you rank against other players.Play Now

-Country music singer, songwriter.
-Born October 28, 1972 in Glen Dale, West Virginia.
-Paisley's passion for music began at age eight, when his grandfather gave him his first guitar.
+Country music singer and songwriter Brad Douglas Paisley was born on October 28, 1972, in Glen Dale, West Virginia.
+Paisley's passion for music began at age 8, when his grandfather gave him his first guitar.
 By the age of 12, the young musician was singing in church and at civic meetings and playing in his first band, for which he wrote his own material.
 Paisley eventually secured a regular spot on Jamboree USA, a popular country music radio show.
 Paisley was so popular with listeners that he was invited to join the program as a full-time musician, opening for musicians such as The Judds and Roy Clark.

 profile name: Brad Paisley profile occupation: